Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 – I bring (to you) my (accept mine, please accept my) deep (sincere) condolences.

-- I mourn with you.
+- I grieve with you.

 – I share (understand) your sadness (your grief, misfortune).

-The most emotionally expressive expressions:
+The most emotionally expressive expressions are:

-- What grief (misfortune) has befallen you.
+- What grief (misfortune) befell you.

 Consolation expresses empathy: